 As police departments and law enforcement agencies increase their budgets to provide the manpower and technology to fight cyber crimes effectively, graduates of an online master’s in criminal justice program will have a competitive edge for positions of authority in the criminal justice system.

 A master’s in criminal justice degree online can open many doors for early- to mid-career professionals who aspire to advance their careers in diverse areas of the criminal justice system:

 Other rewarding positions can be found as a forensic scientist, forensic psychologist, criminologist, crime scene investigator, and private investigator.‡

-At Walden University, you can customize your online master’s in criminal justice program by focusing on one of eight optional specializations: Emergency Management; Global Leadership; Homeland Security Policy and Coordination; Law and Public Policy; Policy Analysis; Public Management and Leadership; Self-Designed; and Terrorism, Mediation, and Peace.
+At Walden University, you can customize your online master’s in criminal justice program by focusing on the general program or choosing one of eight optional specializations: Emergency Management; Homeland Security Policy and Coordination; Law and Public Policy; Policy Analysis; Public Management and Leadership; International/Global Criminal Justice Issues; Behavioral Sciences; and Terrorism, Mediation, and Peace.

 All specializations include the core course Technological Solutions and 21st-Century Crime.
 In this course, you’ll explore the relationship between technology and criminal activity, acquiring skills that can help you:

 A master’s in criminal justice leadership and executive management is the best option for mid- to late-career professionals who work closely with policymakers and decision-makers.